moliver-bb/css-legacy-browsers/README.md

 # css-legacy-browsers
 CSS legacy browser support detection and property testing.
-Provides a list of proprietary legacy browser properties that can be matched to current styles.
+Provides a list of proprietary legacy browser properties that can be matched to current styles (ie: display: flex ---> display: -ms-flexbox)

 ## uses
 ```javascript